 This is when your entire perceived universe collapses, and the only thing you have ever known, know or will ever know is Formless awareness.

-This is when the unquestionable knowing goes from what you think you know, to what is looking directly through your eyes as everything.
+This is when the unquestionable knowing goes from what you think you know, to what is looking directly through your eyes as everything, all at once and already.

 Your past is somewhat distorted versus everything that actually happened which at the time was not perceivable due to the limitations of the senses.